This article has received significant updates from when it first ran in 2018.

 Swimming pools are one of the quintessential signs of summer.
-These bodies of water often create a welcome respite from the heat and can prove to be a popular place for people to gather.
+These bodies of water often create a welcome respite from the heat and can prove to be a popular place for people to gather for summertime fun.

 Providing clients with a private oasis is just one of the ways you can help them enjoy their outdoor living space, but how do you make your work stand out from the competition?